Why Time’s Running out to Get Fit

-So, to switch your energy supply to us, or to sign-up for the FIT scheme before the April 1st cut-off, fill out these forms and email them to us at email@example.com.
+So, to switch your energy supply to us fill out these forms and email them to us at email@example.com.

-You can also use the same email address to contact us if you have any questions, or alternatively feel free to give us a call on 0333 405 5555 to speak to us in person.
+You can also use the same email address to contact us if you have any questions, or alternatively feel free to give us a call using the number here.